RatRatARMY/My-think-about-GameMaker/README.md

 If you find a game engine that can use for prototype project, GameMaker is for you.

 If you’re serious about making and selling games — this isn’t the engine to trust for the long haul.

+---

+### Alternative

+1. Godot Engine (MIT-licensed)
+2. Unreal Engine (semi-open but with fair commericial model)
+3. Custom engines use SDL/SFML with open licenses